 - i.
 Approval of a Minor Modification only authorizes the modifications as approved and only on the subject property associated with the application. - ii.
 A Minor Modification may be suspended or revoked after notice and an opportunity to be heard is provided to the applicant, if there is: - a.
-A failure to comply with related provisions of this UDC; - b.
-A failure to comply with any conditions included with the Minor Modification; or - c.
-A change in use or activity established on the site.
+A failure to comply with related provisions of this UDC; or - b.
+A failure to comply with any conditions included with the Minor Modification.